 Detailed Job description / requirements:

-DCA Nepal is looking for an experienced and motivated candidate for the position of Programme Manager (Fight Extreme Inequality) who is responsible to provide result-based strategic guidance, leadership, management and capacity building of the partners’ staff and management to execute DCA’s five-year Country Programme Document.
-The position holderleads the programmes & project designing, implementing and monitoring under the thematic pillar “Fight Extreme Inequality” and secure funding through extensive networking at various levels, coordination and proposal write-ups.
+DCA Nepal seeks application from experienced and motivated candidate for the position of Programme Manager (Fight Extreme Inequality) who is responsible to provide result-based strategic guidance, leadership, management and capacity building of the partners’ staff and management to execute DCA’s five-year Country Programme Document.
+The position holder leads the programmes & project designing, implementing and monitoring under the thematic pillar “Fight Extreme Inequality” and secure funding through extensive networking at various levels, coordination and proposal write-ups.
 The position reports to Head of Programme and is based at Nepal Country Office, Kathmandu with field travel.

 Key responsibility includes:

-- Managing and implementing the programmes and projects under the thematic pillar “Fight Extreme Inequality” funded by various donors in close coordination with Head of Programme, Programme Managers and partners.
+- Managing and implementing the programmes and projects under the thematic pillar “Fight Extreme Inequality” funded by various donors in close coordination with Partners and Programme team

 - Monitoring the thematic context on human rights, gender-based violence, social and political issues and governance; identify gaps, and make an appropriate adjustment in the priorities and strategies of programme.